Online health communities: History

 With the invention of email for ARPANET in 1972, communication through a computer to distant geographies became substantially easier.
 Listservs, which allow a multitude of respondents to interact with an email thread and Bulletin Boards, an online representation of the community bulletin boards commonly found on campuses, were introduced contemporary with one another.
 These three tools along with USENET provided the tools for rudimentary online communities to begin to coalesce around health related topics.

 In 1991 CERN labs introduced the World Wide Web, allowing a more graphical representation of the topic to be discussed.
 This change lessened barriers to communication and enhanced community building.
 For example, the growth potential from linear to geometric was made possible through this change primarily because audiences could access static content more easily without the author's knowledge or synchronicity in time.
 Furthermore, the graphical nature of the World Wide Web made the exchange of medically relevant information more easily possible.
 Lastly, the widespread use of the World Wide Web in PC's made during the mid-1990s made the technology available to a much wider audience than previous technologies.
 By 1997, the World Wide Web was the predominant medium for ad hoc online health communities to form.

 Even more, with the evolution of Web 2.0 functionality and Internet penetration during the 2000s, web-based programs became increasingly utilized as a mechanism by which to incorporate social, interactive, and guided behavior change processes.
 Many of these behaviors for patients and medical providers increasingly centered around the exchange or health-based information.

 As these communities emerged, more and more research was conducted assessing their benefits, complications, and other features.
 Much of this research has supported their beneficial aspects.
 As a result of these benefits, medical health organizations increasingly began including online health communities as part of their patient support services.
 Examples of these organizations include Kaiser Permanente, Johns Hopkins, Cleveland Medical Center, and MD Anderson Cancer Center.
 Currently, online health networks run by both private companies, public hospitals, and even decentralized social groups are a regular part of the illness experience for many individuals.

-Beneficial Outcomes
+Benefits

 The importance of online health communities is evidenced by their popularity, as well as the significant impact they have on the lives of their members.
 That said, there is limited consensus on best practices in online health community design, and research on the benefits of online health communities is slightly limited.
 Despite that lack of extensive research on its benefits, there are still many situations where online health communities appear to aid patients and medical professionals.
 Additionally, many of these benefits are seen within specific illnesses, and are most beneficial for certain individuals, and would be otherwise unattainable outside of the context of online health communities.